Civic-Interactions-Lab/CLOVER-Codespace/README.md

 ## The Program

-You will write a Java class called Warmup that must be saved into a file called Warmup.java, which should be submitted through Canvas.
+You will edit the Java class called Warmup that will be saved into a file called Warmup.java.

-Remember that you will be using a Scanner object for console input, so you will need to import java.util.Scanner; into your program.

 Your program will read in words from the user, and it will calculate the length of the longest word.
 Below is one example log of execution of the program (user input is underlined for the sake of clarity in the log --- you do not need to duplicate this behavior).